thecredibleway/thecredibleway-com/docs/faq/questions/why-are-there-so-many-hypocrites-in-churches.md

 repent ([2 Peter 3:9](https://www.biblegateway.com/passage/?search=2%20Peter%203%3A9&version=NKJV)).

 The key to remember is that judgment belongs to God alone.
 The same Jesus who warned against hypocrisy also said, *"With the measure you use, it will be measured to you"* ([Matt 7:2](https://www.biblegateway.com/passage/?search=Matt%207%3A2&version=NKJV)).
+In [John 8:7], Jesus tells the crowd, "He who is without sin to cast first stone...".
 Instead of obsessing over the hypocrisy of others, we are called to examine ourselves.

 We will all give an account for our own lives - not someone else or what they did to us.